 Diarrhea: The Lunkarya is susceptible to diarrhea.
 If this happens, you can limit the number of veggies and fruits in their diet.
 Fruits and veggies are high in water, which can lead to diarrhea.

-Vitamin C Deficiency: To prevent this, you need to include vitamin C supplements in their diet.
+Vitamin C Deficiency: To prevent this, you need to include vitamin C supplements in the cavy’s diet.

 Pneumonia: In cold weather conditions, a Lunkarya may develop pneumonia.
 To prevent this, you should keep them warm in cold weather.